Pave the Way Through Research

 For more than 100 years, research has been a cornerstone of the Pace University educational experience and the growth of the institution over time.
 Now's your chance to help expand on that legacy, and apply for a grant for the 2017–2018 undergraduate student-faculty research program, sponsored by the Office of Student Success.

-Whether your speciality is management science or sociology, there's a space in this program for you—this year's student-faculty reserach collaborations include studying cell mutations to reduce epilepsy, a game theory analysis of the hearsay rule, and researching the relationship between student technology use and academic performance.
+Whether your specialty is management science or sociology, there's a space in this program for you—this year's student-faculty research collaborations include studying cell mutations to reduce epilepsy, a game theory analysis of the hearsay rule, and researching the relationship between student technology use and academic performance.